redbtc/node-red-contrib-btcpay/README.md

 ## Usage

+This set provides 2 nodes:

-This is a BTCPay API client node.
+- `btcpay-api` - a BTCPay API client node.
 It makes API requests by sending `msg.payload` data to the specified API endpoint and outputs the response data as `msg.payload`.
+- `btcpay-ipn` - a BTCPay IPN listener node.
+It listens to BTCPay Instant Payment Notifications and outputs the invoice object as the `msg.payload`.

 ### Configuration